tlevine/dada.pink/notes/retirement.rst

 Life things
 ===================
-One possibility is to keep my expenses high while making money and then to lower them once I've saved enough money.
-For example, I could maintain my present extravagent expenses while working, and then I could focus on reducing my housing expnses once I save a little money.
+Every time I do this sort of calculation, I realize that I don't need to worry about money as much as I do.
+I think it's quite safe for me to keep my expenses high while making money and then to lower them once I've saved enough money.

+But I also noticed some other things